“For as were the days of Noah, so will be the coming of the Son of Man.” – Jesus of Nazareth

 That seems to be the view of the writers of the New Testament.
 They regularly refer back to people and events that happened long before them but which are still connected to their lives in the first century AD.

 This is one of the key assumptions of our project on Genesis: people like Paul, Luke, Jesus, Peter, and John refer to the people and events of Genesis as real history.
 They talk about them like we talk about historical people and events that had an impact on our lives today.

 What exactly do the writers of the New Testament say about the people and events of Genesis?
-They actually say a lot.
-It’s helpful to see what they actually say, so let’s plow through a number of quotes.
-(I’m using the English Standard Version, by the way.)
+It’s helpful to see what they actually say, so let’s plow through a number of interesting quotes.

 Genesis according to Jesus